zenialexandre/file-explorer-emulator/README.md

 -------------------

 File Explorer Emulator - made for my Operating Systems classes at the sixth semester of college.
-Made with pure Rust using the Dioxus framework.
+Made with Rust and the Dioxus framework.

 -- Keyboard Commands: